Alice Svensson

-Alice Cecilia Linh Svensson (born 11 July 1991) is a Vietnamese-born Swedish singer.
-At the age of ten months, Svensson was adopted from her home country Vietnam, and moved to Sweden with her family, and she has since lived in Hedesunda.
+Alice Cecilia Linh Svensson (born 11 July 1991) is a Swedish singer.
 She finished as runner-up in Idol 2008 and later took part in Melodifestivalen 2017 with the song "Running with Lions".

+Early life

+Svensson was born in Hanoi and adopted by a Swedish family at ten months old.
+She was raised in Hedesunda.

 Beginnings

 Alice was a member of the pop group Popcorn, releasing a record with them at the age of 13.
 She has participated in a number of talent shows like Super Troupers in 2004, talent show Joker 2006 where Svensson became first-runner up, in Talang show in 2007, and the TV4 children's show Lattjo lajban.
 She won the talent show Popkorn 2007.

 Idol 2008

 Svensson took part in Idol 2008, the Swedish version of Pop Idol.
 She sang the following songs: